Hosting and bandwidth provided by WebCentrix.net.

 8 GB§ |

-† Officially, this model supports 4 GB of RAM.
-As originally shipped, it both officially and unofficially supported 4 GB of RAM as speculated at the time due to an artifical EFI limitation rather than a true technical limitation.
-This speculation was accurate, and after applying EFI Firmware Update 1.2 it is capable of supporting 8 GB of RAM.
+† Officially, the "Early 2009" Macmini3,1 models support 4 GB of RAM.
+As originally shipped, they both officially and unofficially supported 4 GB of RAM as speculated at the time due to an artificial EFI limitation rather than a true technical limitation.
+This speculation was accurate, and after applying Apple's EFI Firmware Update 1.2 it is capable of supporting 8 GB of RAM.

-§ Officially, this model supports 4 GB of RAM, but it is capable of supporting 8 GB.
+§ Officially, the "Late 2009" Macmini3,1 models support 4 GB of RAM, but actually are capable of supporting 8 GB.

 Other good upgrade videos include ones from Other World Computing and helpful individuals -- MrBit10 and Loweded Wookie.
 Between the four, you have a variety of sound track options and text and verbal instruction options from which to choose.

-Site sponsor Other World Computing sells memory compatible with all Intel-based Mac mini models -- and every other Mac -- and provides a professional upgrade service for the Mac mini as well.
+In the US (and many other countries), site sponsor Other World Computing sells memory compatible with all of the Mac mini models and provides a professional upgrade service for the Mac mini as well.